cschaech/scSpecies/README.md

 ## Prerequisites

-This repository requires Python 3.9.16.
-Please ensure that you have this version installed on your system before proceeding with the setup.
+This repository requires Python 3.9.16. [(Download here)](https://www.python.org/downloads/) Please ensure that you have this version installed on your system before proceeding with the setup.

 ## Setting Up the Environment